modernweb-dev/rocket/docs/pages/start/20-manual-quick-start.rocket.md

 # Manual Quick Start

-Create the smallest useful Rocket project: one config file, one Markdown Page, and a local dev server.
+Create a small Rocket documentation starter with Atlas layouts, example Pages, and a local dev server.

 <wa-callout>